Is it 'untraditional' or 'nontraditional'?

 On that note, do I have to hide from everyone as they're arriving before the ceremony?
 Why?
 All of this is TBD.
 We need to scope out the venue (which won't happen until 2 days before the wedding) to figure out exactly where we're gonna say our vows.
 I'm starting to get really good about my bride-chilla zen, so I'm actually totally fine with this.

-8. The ceremony is gonna be like 2 minutes long.
+8. Our wedding ceremony is gonna be like, two minutes long.

 My brother-in-law will be our officiant.
 He will say a few things, Joe and I will recite our hand-written vows, we'll make the whole thing legal, and then we'll head to the reception!
 No poems.
 No prayers.
 Let's party!

-9. We're only having jazz, funk, and oldies music.
+9. We're only playing jazz, funk, and oldies music at our wedding.

 This came about because the original venue we wanted wasn't going to be a full restaurant buyout and they only allowed jazz, Hawaiian, or reggae music.
 I embraced it and found a long list of Jazz covers for popular songs.
 Now we're doing a full buyout at a different place and can have any type of music we want, but I still wanna stick to my curated list.
 I basically want to hear the Westworld soundtrack during the ceremony and cocktail hour.
 Classy af, right?

-11. We won't be sitting at our own tiny table.
+11. We won't be sitting at our own tiny bride & groom table.

 I want big, loooooooong tables and I want to sit with everyone!

-12. We're not doing any of that first dance, father/daughter dance, or other organized dance shit.
+12. We're not doing any of that first dance, father/daughter dance, or other organized dance shit at our wedding.

 We're just gonna dance.

 Joe and I aren't total wedding grinches.
-We're embracing some parts of the wedding industrial complex.
-Here are some ways in which we are being traditional:
+We're embracing some parts of the wedding industrial complex and we aren't having a completely untraditional wedding.
+Here are some ways in which we are being traditional about our wedding:

 I should note that Joe's and my parents very sweetly encourage us to be ourselves and don't have any reservations or requests for traditions they want us to uphold.
+They don't really care if our we have a traditional or untraditional wedding.
 We are lucky in that department.

 How are you being untraditional about your wedding?
 Or how were you untraditional?
 Or what do you hate about wedding culture?